 The opportunity in the ER

-When patients are taken to an ER for an overdose, health care providers have an opportunity not just to save someone’s life but additionally change someone path.
-Although staff, resources and time are limited inside emergency rooms, more help can and should be provided.
+When patients go to an ER for an overdose, health care providers have an opportunity not just to save someone’s life but additionally change their path.
+Although the emergency room has limited staff, resources and time, they can and should provide more help.
 Drastic times call for drastic measures.
 Emergency Rooms are located in hospitals, with a vast number of resources.
 At a hospital, doctors can manage an opioid withdrawal and achieve complete detoxification.
-Also, if the emergency personnel already gave patients Naloxone at the time of the overdose, the detoxification process is already initiated.
+Also, if the emergency personnel already gave patients Naloxone at the time of the overdose, the detoxification process already started.

 Once opioid-free, mental health care professionals have a much clearer picture of who the patient is and what help they might need.
 To summarize, the overdose might provide the opioid users with an opportunity to receive adequate diagnosis and treatment guidance.